Mina-Mikhail/Kotlin-Base-MVVM/README.md

 - Repository pattern.
 - Applying SOLID principles, each class has a single job with separation of concerns by making classes independent of each other and communicating with interfaces.
+- Using Kotlin-DSL & buildSrc to handle project dependencies.

 Tech stack & Libraries: